 Fritsch’s current research projects include developing the emerging field of crip technoscience by taking up the politics of community accessibility and the production and circulation of enhancement and capacitation technologies such as robotic exoskeletons, prosthetics, and personal assistive and adaptive devices; a critical examination of how neoliberal economic policies and practices, as well as economies of war, imperialism, and colonialism impact disabled communities and disability politics; and collaborative projects engaging with the practices of personalized medicine and their relation to neoliberalized forms of risk and social control.

-Fritsch is co-editor of Keywords for Radicals: The Contested Vocabulary of Late-Capitalist Struggle (2016, AK Press), is Associate Editor of Research for Review of Disability Studies: An International Journal, and is currently guest editing special issues of Feminist Formations (on “Queer/Crip Contagions”), and Catalyst: Feminism, Theory, Technoscience (on “Crip Technoscience”).
+Fritsch is co-editor of Keywords for Radicals: The Contested Vocabulary of Late-Capitalist Struggle (2016, AK Press) and is currently guest editing special issues of Feminist Formations (on “Queer/Crip Contagions”), and Catalyst: Feminism, Theory, Technoscience (on “Crip Technoscience”).
 She has over a dozen articles and chapters published in journals and edited collections and is currently working on a book under contract with UBC Press Disability Culture and Politics Series.